draeder/gunsafe/README.md

 ### `peers [ optional list of comma separated Gun relay peers without brackets]`
 Display (default) or set the list of peers to enable online mode.

-### `pair [ optional pairing key without brackets ]`
+### `pair < optional pairing key string >`
-Display (default) a pairing key you may use to pair other instances, or pass a pairing key in to establish syncronization with another instance.
+Display a pairing key to pair other instances with this one, or pass a pairing key string in to establish syncronization with another instance (local or remote).

-### `put [ key name of your data ] --data [ your data ]`
+### `put < key name string of your data > --data < your data string >`
-Command to create a key-value pair.
-Brackets are not required.
+Command to put a key-value pair to this gunsafe instance

 #### `--data`
 Without this argument, the entire passed in string will be used as your key name and the record will have no data, so it will be unretrievable.

-### `get [ key name of desired record ] [ --run || --global ]`
+### `get < key name string of desired record > [ --run ] [ --global ]`
-Retrieve the stored key name's data and optionally run it if it code in a local context (default), or global context with `--global`.
+Retrieve the stored key name's data

+Optionally run the record code with `--run`.
+By default it will run in a local scope context in which it was envoked, but may also be run in a global context with `--global`.
+If the record is not code, it will return the gunsafe prompt.

 The ability to run stored code adds some additional possibilities to the versatility of Gunsafe, but use with care!
 The `--run --global` argument uses `eval()`, for example.
-The default uses a function constructor that only runs in the local scope where it is called.
+While the default `--run` argument runs the code in local scope context.

+> Neither approaches should be consiered 'secure', but have been provided with this CLI as a way to quickly test code snippets you may save to your gunsafe.

 ### `list [ --deleted ]`
 List the available record key names ( default ), or optionally list only the deleted records with `--deleted`.